miky-rola/shell/README.md

 - Command history is automatically saved and persists between sessions
 - History file is stored in your home directory as `.shell_history` (Unix) or `.shell_history.txt` (Windows)

-### Tab Completion

-- Press Tab to complete commands and file paths
-- Double-press Tab to show all available completions

 ## Example Session

 ```bash